bidyut10/bidyut10/README.md

 #### Hey, I'm Bidyut.
 3.5+ years shipping full-stack features at a startup.
 Backend by trade, frontend by choice.

-See what I'm working on — [bidyut.cc](https://bidyut.cc)
+Get to know me— [bidyut.cc](https://bidyut.cc)

 ---